busypeoples/busypeoples.github.io/_posts/2014-05-03-partial-applications-js.markdown

 ## Introduction

 The following article should highlight the difference between partial application and currying.
-Sometimes there is a confusion between the two, as they can be used in similar ways and solve similar problems.
+Sometimes there is a confusion between the two, as currying could be used to for partial application.

 ## Partial Application
-In short a partial application is all about pre defining parameters when working with a multi parameter function and receiving a new function in return.
+In short a partial function application expects a function and returns the same function but with fewer arguments, as those have been bound to the function.
 Take a look at the following example: